Can an Adjustable Bed Help With Osteoporosis?

 Losing bone density is a normal part of ageing, but some people lose it faster than others.
 You start to gradually lose bone from around the age of 35.

 In particular, women lose bone rapidly in menopause, especially in early menopause, if you’ve had your ovaries removed or absent periods for more than 6 months from over-exercising or too much dieting.
 The change in hormones directly affects bone density.
 Oestrogen is essential for healthy bones and after the menopause, it falls.

-• Taking a high-dose of steroid tablets for more than 3 years.
-(For asthma and arthritis).
+- high-dose usage of steroid tablets for more than three years

 The main basis for treating osteoporosis is treating and preventing broken bones and taking medicine for bone strengthening.
 Your treatments will be based on what risk there is of breaking a bone in the future.
 Factors such as age, sex, and bone density will be considered.

 You can make sure you take enough calcium and vitamin D through a healthy diet.
 Adults should eat 700mg of calcium a day.